-I grew up eating Camellia beans and black eyed peas, so they are very nostalgic to me.
+I grew up eating Camellia beans and black-eyed peas, so they are very nostalgic to me.
 Funny enough, the packaging hasn’t changed since I was a little boy.
-Feel free to buy your peas from the bulk section if you’d like and if purchasing canned peas, I try to buy organic and non-BPA lined cans.
+Feel free to buy your peas from the bulk section, if you’d like, and if purchasing canned peas, I try to buy organic and non-BPA lined cans.

 For this recipe, I strayed away from using too many herbs.
 I really wanted the flavor of the cabbage to shine through.
-Not the mention, the sausage has loads of flavor, which helps to season the stew.
-If you don’t like plant based sausages, you can totally omit this ingredient.
+Not to mention, the sausage has loads of flavor, which helps to season the stew.
+If you don’t like plant-based sausages, you can totally omit this ingredient.
 In that case, you might want to add some more salt and pepper to taste.
 If you’d like to use another brand other than Beyond Sausage, you could.
 However, I think it works perfectly with this recipe so that wouldn’t be ideal. ;)

 I like this stew because it is so hearty.
 See those big chunks of cabbage?
 Don’t worry, they become tender and succulent.
 This is the perfect contrast to large chunks of boiled potatoes and dark green strips of collard greens.
-The black eyed peas provide little plump pops of texture and flavor.
+The black-eyed peas provide little plump pops of texture and flavor.
 Cute, right?
 When serving soups and stews, I always like to sprinkle on top some sea salt and pepper for an extra kick of flavor to enhance the dish.

 how to cook dried black eyed peas